espressif/esp-idf/docs/en/api-guides/jtag-debugging/tips-and-quirks.rst

 .. _jtag-debugging-tip-debugger-startup-commands:

-What is the Meaning of Debugger's Startup Commands?
+What Is the Meaning of Debugger's Startup Commands?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 On startup, debugger is issuing sequence of commands to reset the chip and halt it at specific line of code.
 This sequence (shown below) is user defined to pick up at most convenient/appropriate line and start debugging.